 When does the HIRO mortgage program expire?

-No one knows if the HLRO program is set to expire.
-If you’re interested in using the HLRO program to see if you qualify for lower interest rates and monthly payments, it’s best to apply now, while the program is still available.
+No one knows if the HIRO program is set to expire.
+If you’re interested in using the HIRO program to see if you qualify for lower interest rates and monthly payments, it’s best to apply now, while the program is still available.